ShaneMcC/blog.dataforce.org.uk/content/posts/2007-08-18-Email-Woes.md

 (One can apt-get install postfix-policyd-spf-perl or download it from http://www.openspf.org/Software)

-Currently I use catch-all on all my domains (yes this is stupid I know) and as a result, I get alot of spam to 1) Addresses that don't exist and never have 2) Addresses that used to exist for others but now don't.
+Currently I use catch-all on all my domains (yes this is stupid I know) and as a result, I get a lot of spam to 1) Addresses that don't exist and never have 2) Addresses that used to exist for others but now don't.

 To combat this, I added this line to smtpd\_recipient\_restrictions: